awsdocs/amazon-athena-user-guide/doc_source/elasticloadbalancer-classic-logs.md

 LIMIT 100;
 ```

-For more information, see [Analyzing Data in S3 using Athena](http://aws.amazon.com/blogs/big-data/analyzing-data-in-s3-using-amazon-athena/)\.
+For more information, see [Analyzing data in S3 using Athena](http://aws.amazon.com/blogs/big-data/analyzing-data-in-s3-using-amazon-athena/)\.